 In certain cases defined by the Law, the Law Firm may have to provide information to the Tax, Revenue and Customs authorities on the VAT registration number of the Client and the value of services purchased by the Client.
 Additionally, in certain cases the authorities and trustees in bankruptcy may require submission of invoices issued by the Law Firm and annexes thereto.

 The Law Firm may also make information available to outsourced service providers if the Law Firm has outsourced certain activities related to AML Rules and to commercial banks and other providers of financial services to enable them to perform their statutory obligations related to enforcement of AML Rules.

-The Client understands and accepts that such measures, being mandatory obligations of the Law Firm, do not constitute a breach of professional secrecy provisions.
+The Client understands and accepts that such measures, being mandatory obligations of the Law Firm or necessary to maintain a relationship with its contractual partners (in particular commercial banks), do not constitute a breach of professional secrecy provisions.

 In matters involving publicly listed companies, the Law Firm must comply with applicable securities laws, apply the Law Firm’s internal policy relating to insider information, and maintain a register of insiders.

 If necessary for the provision of legal services, or if the obligation derives from the Law, the Law Firm may disclose to third persons (including notaries, translators, banks and state authorities) confidential information and documents regarding the Client without separate consent from the Client.
 If the Client instructs the Law Firm to use the services of other service providers for the provision of legal services or if the Client agrees to the use of other service providers suggested by the Law Firm, the Law Firm may, unless clearly agreed otherwise, disclose to them such confidential information and materials as the Law Firm considers necessary for the overall performance of the Assignment.